 It is a very positive sign for FISCAR that newcomers continue to join us.
 We’ve had quite a few this year and at Castle Combe, Mike Henney entered the well known ‘Tatty Turner’, a car with quite a history in British club racing.
 Mike had recently acquired it from North America and I believe ours was its first race since returning to these shores.
 Another first timer with FISCAR was John Harrison who brought his very smart Austin Healey 100/4 up from Cornwall.

-The Daniells ex works MGA Twin Cams are not new to us but the driver of one of them ( 1MTW) was, young, and I do mean young at 17, George Daniell.
+The Daniells ex works MGA Twin Cams are not new to us but the driver of one of them (1MTW) was, young, and I do mean young at 17, George Daniell.
 The name Fender is not new to us either but Neil entered his very original yellow TR2 and put his 24 year old son, Angus in the car, neither car nor driver having run with us before.
-Angus was exceedingly quick but I was hoping that some of his qualifying pace was down to the Avons (for this race only, as a late entry) which was why the car was in the invitation class.
-The return of Steve Wright and Ian Clark in the Porsche 356A Super, after a number of years absence, was a bonus, particularly since that is such a rare shape to our grids.
+Angus was exceedingly quick but I was hoping that some of his qualifying pace was down to the Avons (for this race only, as a late entry) which was why the car was in the Invitation class.
+The return of Steve Wright and Ian Clark in the Porsche 356A Super, after a number of years absence, was a real bonus, particularly since that is such a rare shape to our grids.
 It was not to be an entirely happy return for them though, as we shall see.

 On the left, in racing overalls, Steve Wright, and next to him with beard, Ian Clark.
 Leaning across, Steve’s son, Connor.
 Out of sight about 50 yards, on the right is our marquee which I wish I had photographed!
 Photo - JT